 - Open cabinet doors below sinks to allow warmer air to circulate through those areas.

 - Leave faucets on a slow drip.
-Allowing water to continuously flow through the pipes may help prevent it from freezing.
+Allowing water to flow through the pipes continuously may help prevent it from freezing.

 - Keep the heat above 55 degrees.
 Some may be tempted to save on a heating bill by turning the thermostat down, but then may also bring the property back up to temperature using space heaters or may even use the oven as a heating source.
 Both can be dangerous ways to heat a home.
 We will discuss that more later.

-About as frequent as water losses, fires are among the costliest losses we see to investment properties.
+About as frequent as water losses, fires are among the costliest losses to investment properties.
 In the process of burning the property, fires often lead to serious injuries or in some cases, death of the occupants as well.
 For this reason, fire prevention is of the utmost importance.
 Though fires can start in a variety of ways, two types of fires are top of the list when it comes to winter.
 What are they and how can they be prevented?

-More cooking fires occur on Thanksgiving than any other day of the year.
+More cooking fires occur on Thanksgiving than on any other day of the year.
 Following close behind are Christmas Eve and Christmas Day.
-(National Fire Protection Association) Entertaining guests can take a cook’s attention away from the large meal they are preparing which is most often how a cooking fire occurs – distraction that leaves food unattended on the stove top.
+(National Fire Protection Association) Entertaining guests can take a cook’s attention away from the large meal they are preparing which is most often how a cooking fire occurs – a distraction that leaves food unattended on the stovetop.
 Grease fires can also happen if a pan gets too hot in a cook’s absence.
 How to avoid a cooking fire since you aren’t usually a dinner guest?

 - Regular inspections – these give you an opportunity to make sure there aren’t any maintenance items that your tenant hasn’t already reported to you.
 It also helps you to ensure that your tenant isn’t creating a fire hazard with the way they keep the property.

 - Smoke and CO alarms – maintaining working smoke alarms are typically part of the fire code, and often a requirement of your insurance policy.
 At your regular inspections, make sure tenants haven’t disabled these and that they are in working order.
 Change batteries at least twice a year and replace the alarms themselves every 10 years.
 Working smoke alarms cut home fire deaths in half (NFPA).
 Carbon monoxide alarms are also important for keeping your tenants safe.
-CO is odorless, colorless and tasteless, which is why they call it the “silent killer.”
+CO is odorless, colorless, and tasteless, which is why they call it the “silent killer.”

 - Fire Extinguishers – along with alarms, make sure you have extinguishers in all common areas, such as hallways, the living room, kitchen, basement and garage.
 Follow the manufacturer’s instructions for maintenance and make sure your tenants know how to use them.
-Extinguishers can keep a small fire from becoming a larger, more dangerous and destructive one.
+Extinguishers can keep a small fire from becoming a larger, more dangerous, and more destructive one.